Make your spending count! Here are some of the best cash back credit cards for your consideration.

 { 33 comments… read them below or add one }

-Thanks for the list.
+Thanks for this list.
 I didn’t realize Discover had such a generous cash back offer.
 Much better than my current card.

 I’m a creature of habit and have been using my same old credit cards for sometime, but these cards put the ones I have to shame.
-I particularly like the one that doesn’t have ANY fees at all whatsoever.
+I particularly like the ones that don’t have ANY annual fees at all.

 As someone still reluctant to put my credit card bill pay on autopilot (though this may very well change for me in the future!), I’ve been subjected to a few blunders, such as late payments.
-That NO FEEs card would address that totally!
+The NO FEEs cards would address that totally!

 I have a Countrywide card that is great if you also have a Countrywide mortgage or savings account.
 The standards rewards are a 1% rebate for all purchases (with no caps), but if you get your reward as either a payment to your C-Wide mortgage or C-Wide savings account, it doubles to 2% (again with no caps).